tofubridge/hachy-android/README.md

 With the rise of Machine Learning and Image Recognition technologies, the market has seen useful agricultural tools such as [Banna Freshness Analyzer][bananaAnalyize], a [Cucumber Sorter][cucumberSorter] and so on.
 However, there lacks a tool for egg farmers and consumers for **smart egg checking**.

-### Audience
+## Audience
 In fact, 400 billion eggs being produced in China and 100 billion in USA annually.
 On average each farmer spend 243 minues weekly to care for the eggs, and of these time 1/10 to 1/4 of the time are spent on checking the status of the egg development depending on how often they check.
 Some farmers check as little as 2 times, other check as often as daily until egg hatches.
 From our experiment we found that an egg would take 40 seconds for candling whereas Hachy reduces the time to 5s.

-In addition, many farmers' market shopper who routinely shop for fresh organic eggs often find it a hassle to pick eggs and candle them one by one.

 **[Cath]** lives in rural Italy and raised 23 hens when she got started, she had to invest weeks of learning before becoming an expert at checking egg development status.
 Using Hachy, Cath will get status of her eggs by simply scanning eggs in the Hachy Box, so that she would not need to manually fetch eggs, candle and analyze development mannually.

-**[Wancai]** lives in PingTung, Taiwan.
+On the demand side of the market, many shoppers at farmers' market who routinely shop for fresh organic eggs often find it a hassle to pick eggs and candle them one by one. **[Wancai]** lives in PingTung, Taiwan.
 He is a organic egg shoper at PingTung’s local farmers market.
 He has been selecting his eggs for the best quality for breakfast every morning.
 Hachy will help him get the best quality eggs in the shortest time when he shops for eggs.

-### Vision
+## Vision
 The vision of our team is building an autonomous egg incubating tool that allows no human involvement in the incubating, candling and hatching of eggs.
 Hachy is considered as the first stage that enables autonomous egg development identification and tracking.

-### Mission
+## Mission
 Therefore, Hachy aims to:
 •	reduce the skills requirement for consumers to shop egg by providing a easy way to identify the development status of the egg.
 •	Reduce the time for homestead farmers who raise egg themselves.